erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-Now, if you also need a number in an awkward range, as in not much smaller than the generator's size, you might have to implement a reject-and-resample loop, or must concatenate numbers.
+Now, if you also need a number in an awkward range, as in not much smaller than the generator's size, you might have to implement a reject-and-resample loop, or even concatenate numbers.

 The overhead of code that has to implement this much of the features that the `rand` module already offers will easily approach